KL Monorail

 The KL Monorail Line is the only operational monorail system in Malaysia.
 Operated as part of the Rapid KL system by Rapid Rail, a subsidiary of Prasarana Malaysia, it is one of the components of the Klang Valley Integrated Transit System.
 The line is numbered 8 and coloured light green on official transit maps.
+It is the only line in the system that is completely within the boundaries of the Federal Territory of Kuala Lumpur.

 Due to improper infrastructure planning and the inadequate size of the rolling stock (to transport a large number of passengers in or out of the downtown Kuala Lumpur area during rush hour), the KL Monorail is commonly cited as the most unsatisfactory rail line of the Klang Valley Integrated Transit System.

 History

 This urban monorail line was opened on 31 August 2003, with 11 stations running 8.6 km on two parallel elevated tracks.
 It connects the KL Sentral transport hub in the south and Titiwangsa in the north with the "Golden Triangle", a commercial, shopping, and entertainment area consisting of the Bukit Bintang area, and surrounded by Jalan Imbi, Jalan Bukit Bintang, Jalan Sultan Ismail, and Jalan Raja Chulan.

 The monorail scheme was announced by Kuala Lumpur City Hall in January 1990 after the Malaysian Government gave the go-ahead to the scheme at a cabinet meeting in June 1989.
 Its cost was then estimated at RM 143 million.
 The 14 km, 22-station system is designed to carry more than 34,000 passengers a day on a 20-minute loop through Kuala Lumpur's bustling commercial core.
 The plan is to build it in two phases: in the first, 16 stations will be served over 7.7 km; and in the later stage, another 6.5 km loop will be added.
 The first phase was expected to be completed within two years.